red5pro/terraform-gcp-red5pro/README.md

   value = module.red5pro
 }
 ```
 ---

 **NOTES**

+> - WebRTC broadcast does not work in WEB browsers without an HTTPS (SSL) certificate.
-* To activate HTTPS/SSL you need to add DNS A record for Reserved IP address
+> - To activate HTTPS/SSL, you need to add a DNS A record for the Public/Reserved IP address of your Red5 Pro server or Stream Manager 2.0.

 ---